THE POLISH EDUCATION SYSTEM IN BRIEF

 They both offer first- and second-cycle programmes as well as long-cycle Master’s degree programmes while only university-type HEIs can offer third-cycle programmes (doctoral studies) and are authorized to award doctoral degrees.
 Non-university-type HEIs, on the other hand, tend to offer specialist, practical type of training programmes.

-The Master’s degree (magister or its equivalent) entitles its holder to practice a given profession and provides access to third-cycle studies.
+The Master’s degree (magister or its equivalent) provides access to third-cycle studies.
 They are organised in HEIs or Research and Development Institutions other than HEIs and last for 3-4 years.

 Adult education

-Adult education is open to adults who wish to complete school education on primary and secondary level or acquire new vocational qualifications and skills for professional or personal reasons.
+Adult education is open to adults who wish to complete school education at primary and secondary level or acquire new vocational qualifications and skills for professional or personal reasons.

 It is organised, in school and non-school settings, by: